-RECOMMENDED MOTION: "I move to recommend to the Board of Supervisors acceptance of the Master Plan annual report."
+RECOMMENDED MOTION: "I move to recommend to the Board of Supervisors acceptance of the Master Plan annual report as presented by staff."

 BACKGROUND

 The purpose of this item is to:

 1. Update the Planning Commission on Master Plan implementation activities; and 2.
 Review and make recommendations to the Board of Supervisors on the Master Plan Action Plan and other Master Plan-related matters.